Understanding more about baby horses, called foals, is crucial to broadening your knowledge about horses.

 When a baby horse, or a foal, is born, its size can be quite surprising to those new to the equine world.
 On average, foals weigh between 50 to 70 pounds (22 to 31 kilograms) at birth.

 So, if the mother measures around 16 hands high (1 hand = 4 inches), the foal will likely stand about 9.6 to 10.4 hands tall.
+As they grow and mature into their first year, their size will increase rapidly, so enjoy their young, petite size while it lasts!

 When Does a Foal Take Its First Steps?

-A foal takes its first steps soon after birth, usually within the first hour.
+A new foal takes its first steps soon after birth, usually within the first hour.
 This quickness to mobilize is a survival trait inherited from their wild ancestors, where newborns needed to be able to flee from predators as soon as possible.

-At first, their steps may be wobbly as they adjust to their long limbs, but you'll be amazed at how quickly they gain strength and coordination, trotting around with youthful energy and curiosity.
+At first, their steps may be wobbly as they adjust to their long limbs, but you’ll be amazed at how quickly they gain strength and coordination, trotting around with youthful energy and curiosity.
+Foals can even gallop within 24 hours of birth, showing just how rapidly they develop.
+They also learn to pick up their feet for cleaning and care early in life, which is essential for their health and good ground manners.

 It’s a remarkable sight to witness as a young horse begins its journey of growth and discovery.

-What are a Newborn Foal Hooves Like?
+What are a Newborn Foal’s Hooves Like?

 Newborn foal hooves are pretty fascinating.
 At birth, they are covered with a soft, rubbery layer known as the 'foal's slipper' or 'golden slippers.'
 This special covering protects the mare's uterus and birth canal from the sharp edges of the foal's hooves during delivery.